 King’s Day (Koningsdag) is the most important day in the Netherlands.
-We get a national holiday in celebration of King Willem-Alexander’s birthday.
+It’s a national holiday in celebration of King Willem-Alexander’s birthday.

 King’s Day starts early in the morning when everyone sings the national anthem and watches the King deliver an important speech on national television.
 Then everyone lines up on the streets in the hopes of catching a glimpse of the King in his parade and scatter flower petals in his path.
 The Dutch sing praises of the beloved King all day.